So you’re considering buying an air purifier. But perhaps you want to breathe better, cleaner air in more than just 1 room.

 - 4. Air purifier types: portable vs. whole house vs. wall-mounted

-- 5. Where should I place my air purifier?
+- 6. Where should I put my air purifier?

 Do I need an air purifier in every room?
 The basic answer

-However, you need to buy the right kind (or combination of different kinds) for your needs.
-Additionally, you need to buy models with sufficient coverage for your particular home & needs.
+However, you need to buy the right kind (or a combination of different kinds) for your needs.
+Additionally, you need to buy air purifiers with enough coverage for your particular home & needs.

-You’ll also need enough of them to handle the air space where you have air quality problems.
+You’ll also need enough of them to handle the air space volume (room size coverage, in other words) where you have air quality problems.

 What to know before buying air purifiers